 We live in a world now where if something can’t be measured, it doesn’t exist.
-But this marketing measurement paradigm is a product of the consumer marketing world.
+But this paradigm is a product of the consumer marketing world.
 And rightfully so — it is a world where sample sizes can be measured in millions.
 Millions of visitors, millions of clicks, millions of customers.

-With so much data readily available, it would indeed be irresponsible not to take advantage of all the insights to be gained.
+With so much data readily available, it would be irresponsible not to take advantage of all the insights to be gained.

 Unfortunately, when the same mentality is imported to the technical marketing world, it can be very shortsighted and limiting.